-Expect perks found in pricier models: Ergonomic design positions you in the proper upright riding position, wide range 1×10 Shimano Deore shifting produces a super intuitive ride, and this model includes rack and fender mounts.
-This ride performs like a champ on the pavement or the gravel so that terrain won’t be a problem.
+Expect perks in pricier models: Ergonomic design positions you in the proper upright riding position, broad range 1×10 Shimano Deore shifting produces a super intuitive ride, and this model includes rack and fender mounts.
+This ride performs like a champ on the pavement or the gravel, so that that terrain won’t be a problem.

-Seeking cutting-edge comfort plus bells and whistles?
+Are you seeking cutting-edge comfort plus bells and whistles?
 The Sirrus X was scientifically tested to fit riders of all body types and weights.
-The Shared Platform Body Geometry saddle is comfortable, as are the handgrips and pedals.
+The Shared Platform, Body Geometry saddle is comfortable, as are the handgrips and pedals.
 Future Shock is the proprietary feature that mediates the bumps and potholes commutes throw your way.

 –Fully Equipped Urban Commuter-